tstojecki/elastic-identity/README.md

 Yes please

-Thanks to [tstojecki](https://github.com/tstojecki) for the NEST-RC1 upgrade
+Thanks to [Ry-K](https://github.com/Ry-K) for the 2.0.0 upgrade Thanks to [tstojecki](https://github.com/tstojecki) for the NEST-RC1 upgrade Thanks to [bmbsqd](https://github.com/bmbsqd) for version 1.0.0-rc1

 History
 -------
 The first version of the library was developed by [bmbsqd] (http://github.com/bmbsqd).

-As of ver 2.0.0, the ownership was transfered to [tstojecki] (github.com/tstojecki).
+As of version 2.0.0, the ownership was transfered to [tstojecki].
 Starting with version 2.0.0, a new package has been built and published up on nuget.
 The namespace and the assembly names were also changed to ElasticIdentity from Bmbsqd.ElasticIdentity.
-If you want to previous version of the library, you the older version of the package and the source code remain available under their original locations.
+The older version continues to be available on nuget and the source code on github.com/bmbsqd.

 Copyright and license
 ---------------------